ab9rf/scripts/docs/devel/export-map.rst

 ``map``
     JSON map data is arranged as: ``map[z][y][x] = {tile_data}``

-    JSON maps start at index [1]. (starts at map[1][1][1]) DF maps start at index [0]. (starts at map[0][0][0])
+    DF maps start at index [0]. (starts at map[0][0][0])

-    To translate an actual DF map position from the JSON map you need add +1 to all x/y/z coordinates to get the correct tile position.
+    For most JSON libraries the index starts at [0] but some languages has the index start at [1].
+So to translate an actual DF map position from the JSON map, you may need to add +1 to all x/y/z coordinates to get the correct tile position.

     The ``ARGUMENT_OPTION_ORDER`` determines order of tile data. (see above) I would recommend referencing the tile data like so: